j4kim/SVGtarien/README.md

 ### Bézier curves

-The `bezier` method allows you to draw [quardatic bezier curves](https://upload.wikimedia.org/wikipedia/commons/3/3d/B%C3%A9zier_2_big.gif) using the 3 last points in history.
+The `bezier` function allows you to draw [quardatic bezier curves](https://upload.wikimedia.org/wikipedia/commons/3/3d/B%C3%A9zier_2_big.gif) using the 3 last points in history.

 Input :
 ```py